gla-rad/py_vdes1000/README.md

 ## Tests

-This is currently work in progress.

-Unit test modules are expected to be located in `./tests/`.
+Unit test modules are located in `./tests/`.
 The chosen testing framework for this project is [pytest](https://pytest.org), included as part of the development installation.

 ## License